open-ephys/gui-docs/source/Developer-Guide/Creating-a-new-plugin.rst

 **Processor** Plugins
 ----------------------

-Most plugins will be "processors," meaning they implement the :code:`process()` method of `GenericProcessor.cpp <https://github.com/open-ephys/plugin-GUI/blob/master/Source/Processors/GenericProcessor/GenericProcessor.cpp>`__.
+Most plugins will be "processors," meaning they implement the :code:`process()` method of `GenericProcessor.h <https://github.com/open-ephys/plugin-GUI/blob/master/Source/Processors/GenericProcessor/GenericProcessor.h>`__.
 This method is called repeatedly during the GUI's acquisition loop, so each plugin has a chance to respond to incoming data (or generate its own).
 Processor plugins should uncomment and edit the following lines in :code:`OpenEphysLib.cpp`:

 .. code-block:: c++